Plan Availability: Site Builder is an optional add-on to all plans.

 Time slots/Per time booking:

-For time slot items, selecting the date for the booking is similar to that of daily/nightly bookings.
+For timeslot items or products, selecting the date for the booking is similar to that of daily/nightly bookings.
 However, there will only be one date available to select, rather than a start and end date.
-In addition to the date selector, the time slots (configured for the item in your Booking Manager), will display to the right of the date field.
+In addition to the date selector, the time slots (configured for the item or product in your Booking Manager), will display to the right of the date field.
 The user simply selects the time slot they want by clicking on it.

-If configured in your Checkfront account, a map will also display below your summary and details.
+If configured in your Checkfront account, then a map will also display below your summary and details.

-At the bottom of every item page, you’ll find two customizable blocks which can be swapped for any of the available blocks, or, simply removed.
+At the bottom of every item or product page, you’ll find two customizable blocks which can be swapped for any of the available blocks, or, simply removed.